chaoshangcs/VIGAN/README.md

 # VIGAN

-VIGAN: Missing View Imputation with Generative Adversarial Networks
+This is a PyTorch implementation of the paper "VIGAN: Missing View Imputation with Generative Adversarial Networks".
+For more details please refer to our arXiv paper.
+Please cite the paper in your publications if you find the source code useful to your research.

+##Installation

+Install pytorch and torchvision.

+## VIGAN model

+VIGAN is the model for imputing missing views based on generative adversarial networks called VIGAN which combines cross-domain relations given unpaired data with multi-view relations given paired data.

-## train the model
+### Train the model

-python train.py
+Train the network to learn to generate digit images and the corresponding edges images of the digits images， inspired by CoGAN(https://github.com/chaoshangcs/CoGAN_PyTorch)). python train.py

-## test the model
+### Test the model
   python test.py

 ## Acknowledgments

-Code is inspired by pytorch-cycleGAN and CoGAN.
+Code is inspired by CycleGAN(https://github.com/chaoshangcs/pytorch-CycleGAN-and-pix2pix) and CoGAN(https://github.com/chaoshangcs/CoGAN_PyTorch).